Pakistan Rugby Union

-Fawzi Khawaja, Arif Saeed, and Salman Muzaffar Shaikh are, respectively, the current chairman, president, and secretary-general of the Union, having been elected on 24 March 2021.
+Arif Saeed, Rizwan ur Rab Malik and Salman Muzaffar Shaikh are, respectively, the current chairman, president, and secretary-general of the Union, having been elected on 27 February 2025.

 History

 The origins of rugby union in Pakistan can be traced back to the Karachi Football Rugby Union (KFRU), which was founded in 1925.
 It was active on the All-India circuit up till the late 1950s.
 A few local players joined the club in 1968–1969.
 However, the sport saw a decline by the mid-1970s, as the Royal Navy reduced its presence in the Indian Ocean which caused a decline in its visits to the Pakistani ports.
 By the early-1980s, the sport had almost died out.
 KFRU continued playing, but found itself unable to travel abroad for matches dues to lack of funding.
 There was also a dearth of local teams who were available to play against.

 Things took a turn in the 1990s, when local players, who were introduced to the sport in the 1970s, founded clubs in Lahore and Karachi.
 Moreover, staff from foreign embassies, high commissions, and banks established the Islamabad Rugby Football Club in 1992.
 Regular matches between these clubs followed soon afterwards.

 This led to the formation of the Pakistan Rugby Union in 2000 to further promote the game on a national level.
 In 2003, Pakistan fielded a national team for the first time, participating in the Provincial Tournament in Sri Lanka.
-It played the Indian national side there as well.
-Pakistan Rugby Union then became an associate member of the International Rugby Board (later renamed to World Rugby) in November 2003.
+It played the India national team there as well.
+The Pakistan Rugby Union then became an associate member of the International Rugby Board (later renamed to World Rugby) in November 2003.
 It received its full membership in 2008.